 Standoffs prevent short circuits by securing space between the motherboard and the chassis surface.
-The SC809 chassis includes optional removable standoffs in locations used by the motherboards.
-All of these standoffs are optional and are removable.
-These standoffs accept the rounded Phillips head screws included in the SC809 accessories packaging.
+The SC808 chassis includes permanent standoffs in locations used by the motherboards.
+These standoffs accept the rounded Phillips head screws included in the SC808 accessories packaging.

-Some motherboard require additional screws for heatsinks, general components and/or non-standard security.
+Some motherboards require additional screws for heatsinks, general components and for stability.
 Optional standoffs are used for these motherboards.

-To use an optional standoff, you must place the hexagonal screw through the bottom the chassis and secure the screw with the hexagon nut (rounded side up).
+To use an optional standoff, you must place a hexagonal screw through the bottom the chassis and secure the screw with the hexagonal nut (rounded side up).